 Make sure you add your own Social Media links so people can connect with you easily.
 Ensure they are simply found along with your contact details.
 I’m baffled sometimes by people who don’t do this.
 As with all links check them right the way through to ensure they work, broken links are not a good advertisement for your business.

 Don’t make your reader have to go through hoops to be able to leave a comment.
 Only signing up to one type of comment system excludes those who maybe aren’t with it or don’t actually want to join it.
 Just being able to give your name, email and website is handy or post as a guest.
-And if you moderate your comments before publishing ensure you check them frequently although personally I find it frustrating when I see “your comment is awaiting moderation”.
+And if you moderate your comments before publishing ensures you check them frequently although personally I find it frustrating when I see “your comment is awaiting moderation”.
 I don’t check back to see if it has been posted or not – not sure how many people would.
 Always try and respond to comments, even negative ones, engagement is key with anything to do with Social Media, even if it’s just a thank you for commenting.

 To get even more exposure for your posts upload them to Bizsugar.com and then they are seen and shared with even more people that won’t necessarily be looking at your site.
 If the post does well with votes you could even get into the Bizsugar weekly top ten and get into their newsletter.
 All of this is great to point people back to your website and therefore your business.